PentesterArchive/Hacking-Web/XSS Cross-Site Scripting/XSS ATTACKS/XSS Phishing attack.md

 " width="350">

 ### Making it more realistic.
 As we saw in the last picture, we can still see the original web functionality.
-We must delete it to make our attack more realistic [#Removing Elements].
+We must delete it to make our attack more realistic.
 We can delete part of the code that is being shown after our injection too, to do so, we only need to add a JavaScript comment after the payload `<!--`.

 #### Removing Elements
 For removing Elements we can use `document.getElementById()` function + `.remove()`.